TanzaniteBot/tanzanite/README.md

 export let dmChannel = 'id of the channel were you want dms to the bot to go'
 ```

-Then to start the bot, run `npm start`.
+Then to start the bot, run `yarn start`.